-A Computer Adaptive Test of the NUMi (NUMi CAT) is under development and will soon be available through this website.
+A Computer Adaptive Test of the NUMi (NUMi CAT) has also been developed and is available in English and Spanish and can be accessed through the main menu of this website.
 The NUMi CAT is being evaluated as a screening test in the setting of the cancer treatment consultation.
 The study will test the hypothesis that a communication strategy tailored to the level of health numeracy will lead to improved communication and decision process outcomes.

 The written NUMi has been translated and validated in Japanese (NUMi-J).
-The NUMi CAT will be available in English and Spanish.
+The NUMi CAT is available in English and Spanish.

 Reference: Okamoto M, et al. Translation and Application of the Numeracy Understanding in Medicine Instrument in Japan.
 Presented at the Society for Medical Decision Making Annual Meeting; Baltimore, MD; October 2013.